TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 **Source:** 1134_lotus_promotion_reward.yaml

 ---
-### 2022-09-14 - Increases China Gattling Tank spin timeout from 1000 to 2000 ms <a name='link__20220914__1199_gattling_spin_timeout'></a>
+### 2022-09-14 - Increases China Gattling Tank spin timeout against ground units from 1000 to 2000 ms <a name='link__20220914__1199_gattling_spin_timeout'></a>
 **Changes**

-- **TWEAK**: Increases GattlingTankGun ContinuousFireCoast from 1000 to 2000 ms. This matches the setup from Generals (CCG) and also the setting from the Zero Hour (ZH) GattlingTankGunAir.
-With this change the Gattling Tank gun can be microed more generously to squeeze out the most damage potential.
+- **TWEAK**: The China Gattling Tank spin timeout against ground units is increased by 100%, from 1000 to 2000 ms. The spin timeout against air units is unchanged.
+This matches the spin timeout setup from Generals (CCG).
+With this change the Gattling Tank gun can be microed more generously against ground units to squeeze out the most damage potential.

 **Links**